Instant Slime Instructions - How to Mix Instant Slime

 • A Patch Test: Before the "big event," apply a small amount of mixed slime to a patch of skin to ensure there is no sensitivity.

-Can I make the slime in advance?
+Can I make Instant Slime in advance?

 The Short Answer: Yes!
 You can mix it up to 24 hours before your event.